-Lilayi Lodge is owned and run by the Miller family, which includes Peter Miller, ex-chairman of the Zambia Wildlife Authority.
+Lilayi Lodge is owned and run by the Miller family.
 The property’s name means ‘the place to rest at sunset’, and it certainly offers a very peaceful option for travellers interested in staying outside Lusaka rather than within the city.
-The accommodation is booked on a full-board basis, including all meals, a selection of alcoholic and soft drinks, and a laundry service.
+The accommodation can be booked on a bed-and-breakfast basis, including a complimentary laundry service.
 The lodge is open all year round.

 ACCESS & LOCATION:

-The lodge can be accessed via 90 minutes’ road transfer from Lusaka’s international airport.
-It’s situated 10 kilometres south of the city, on farmland totalling 650 hectares.
+The lodge can be accessed via a 60-minute (traffic dependent) road transfer from Lusaka’s international airport.
+It’s situated 10 kilometres south of the city, on a game park totalling 650 hectares.